Scheduling, which includes start and end dates as well as whether the course is self-paced or instructor-paced, changes with every course run.

 Instructor-paced courses progress at the pace that the course author sets.
 You set release dates for content and due dates for assignments, and assignment due dates are visible in the LMS.
 Learners cannot access course content before its release date, and learners must complete assignments by their due dates.

-In self-paced courses, learners can access all course materials when the course begins, and assignments do not have due dates.
-You do not have the option to set release dates for course content or due dates for assignments.
-The LMS shows indicators for graded assignments but no due dates.
+In self-paced courses, learners can access all course materials when the course begins, and assignment due dates follow a Personalized Learning Schedule (PLS) by default.
+You do not have the option to set release dates for course content.
 Learners can complete course material at any time before the course end date.

 If you set due dates for assignments or exams in an instructor-led course and later change the course to be self-paced, Studio stores the due dates that you previously set.
 If you change the course back to instructor- paced later, Studio restores the due dates.